peter-meehan-domokos/perfect-square/README.md

 ## Overview

-A novel 2D view multivariate data, or n-dimensional vectors.
-Yu can easily compare and group thousands of datapoints according to each point's individual shape.
+A novel 2D view multivariate data, or n-dimensional vectors, that p,laces particular focus on the shape of each datapoint.
+You can easily compare and group thousands of datapoints.
 Especially good at showing comparison against an ideal state.
-Also good for visualising clustering and similarity ML algorithms.
+Also for visualising clustering and similarity ML algorithms, and for product quantization in a vector database search.

+## Examples
-For example, an injured sports star who is aiming to get back to their pre-injury levels (the ideal state).
+ - An injured sports star who is aiming to get back to their pre-injury levels (the ideal state).
-Or a recruitment algorithm which aims to find the person who most fits the required profile.
-Or an AI language model which aims to find a match for a word (token) based on similarity.
+ - Visualising a recruitment algorithm which aims to find the person who most fits the required profile.
+ - An AI language model which aims to find a match for a word (token) based on similarity.

 In these cases, the dataset is normalised by giving a value for each measure as a proporiton of the ideal value for that measure (eg a percentage of the target achieved).